fcolome14/FinanceApp/README.md

 # Description

 Once the desktop application has been executed, the program will show a first empty window.
-The stock markets can be selected on scroll menu in the left side of the application.
+The stock markets can be then selected on a scroll menu located in the left side of the application.

-Being the possible options:
+Being the possible stock market options:

 - [IBEX35](https://en.wikipedia.org/wiki/IBEX_35)
 - [EUROSTOXX 50](https://en.wikipedia.org/wiki/EURO_STOXX_50)